GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 Control the movement of the vehicle by code.

-- **MR0**: When the ego starts, start throttle then changing the steering should be different to first change steering then starting throttle.
+- **MR0**: When the ego starts, start throttle then changing the steering will cause the GNSS data different to first change steering then starting throttle.

 - **MR1**: If the same force is applied twice to a vehicle from rest, the resulting speed should be approximately double compared to applying the force once.